George Cassiday

-George L. Cassiday, Sr. (April 12, 1892 – January 21, 1967) was one of the leading Congressional bootleggers during National Prohibition.
-Known as "the man in the green hat", he sold liquor for ten years to congressmen and senators.
+George L. Cassiday, Sr. (April 12, 1892 – January 21, 1967) was one of the leading bootleggers who sold liquor to members of US congress and senators during National Prohibition.
 In October 1930, he came forward and told his story in six front-page articles in The Washington Post.
 The articles pointed out Congressional hypocrisy and made the public even more jaded about Prohibition.
-His admission made both national news and an impact on the midterm Congressional elections just a week later.
+His admission made both national news and an impact on the midterm Congressional elections held just a week later.

 Early life and early career

-Born in 1892 to a Methodist and WCTU family in Wheeling, West Virginia, Cassiday (pronounced "Cass-i-dee") fought in World War I and founded the Irish War Veterans association.
+Born in 1892 to a Methodist and WCTU family in Wheeling, West Virginia, Cassiday (pronounced "Cass-i-dee") served in a tank crew during World War I. Post-war, he founded the Irish War Veterans Association.
 When he could not qualify for his pre-war job working for the Pennsylvania Railroad, he came to bootlegging almost by accident.
 "A friend of mine told me that liquor was bringing better prices on Capitol Hill than anywhere else in Washington and that a living could be made supplying the demand," he wrote in the Post.
 His first customers were two southern congressmen, both of whom had voted for the Eighteenth Amendment and the Volstead Act.